petergandenberger/gridstackeR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# gridstackR
+# gridstackeR

-The gridstackR package allows users to easily create Dashboards with [gridstack.js](https://gridstackjs.com/) functionalities
+The gridstackeR package allows users to easily create Dashboards with [gridstack.js](https://gridstackjs.com/) functionalities

 ‘gridstack.js is \[…\] designed to help developers create beautiful